ngsutils/ngsutils/README.md

 * reduce    - Merges overlapping BED regions
 * ref_count - Given a number of BED files, calculate the number of samples that overlap regions in a reference BED file
 * sort      - Sorts a BED file (in place)

+If not otherwise specified:

+Author: Marcus Breese <mbreese@iupui.edu>